intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 ~~~~~~~~

 Binary arithmetic operation on scalars and cooperative matrices.
-Both operands, as well as the returned type, have the same (underlying) scalar type.
+Both operands, as well as the returned type, have the same scalar or component type.
 Arithmetic on cooperative matrices is done component-wise.

 The following table shows the operations' description and the types that are allowed for the operation.